 Come enjoy breakfast at the Wayside Inn on Alamo LakeSaturday, February 13, 20169:30am

 The Wayside Inn is a small trailer park with a great little restaurant in the desert about 5 miles east of Alamo Lake.

 Alamo Lake airstrip is not on the sectional chart.
 GPS coordinates are 34°14'49.2"N 113°29'13.2"WHere is a link to SkyVectorHere is a link to Google

 The temps will be warming up soon and we have a full lineup planned for the 2016 spring backcountry season!
 Of course, with spring starting in January, in the desert anyway, we’ll kick off with a couple of training events hosted by some of the best in the country.
 Dave Dunteman will be

 By Jim Timm

-The following are the NTSB reports of aviation accidents that occurred in Arizona from late September thru late October.
+The following are the NTSB reports of aviation accidents that have occurred in Arizona from late November thru late December.
 As all detailed accident information becomes available, APA will attempt to use it to develop safety programs and briefings that should help pilots learn from the mistakes being made by others and prevent similar

 By Jim Timm